 We have sensible pricing making high quality treatment affordable for more people.
 We are passionate about enabling people to rise out of ‘stuck-ness’ and towards freedom.

 The treatment is abstinence based.
-We offer detox for alcohol heroin crack cocaine speed cannabis and all other drugs.
+We offer detox for alcohol, heroin, crack, speed, cannabis and all other drugs.

-From it’s inspired inception, the ARC was to be an innovative treatment centre.
+From it’s inspired inception, the Addiction Recovery Centre was to be an innovative addict & alcoholic rehab.

 We set out to include an eclectic range of therapies that have seemed to be helpful to people and that have been used by professionals.
 Mostly therapies with which we have personal experience such as CBT, 12-step and Transactional Analysis.
 We included other therapies of an alternative nature such as meditation, yoga, acupuncture etc. but only lightly as these have no genuine scientific/evidence base other than an established placebo effect.

 Being innovative means not only devising and trialing new ideas, but also keeping abreast of new developments, particularly of a scientific/evidence-based nature.
 There are over 100 UK addiction treatment clinics listed on directory sites however many of them stick to old rehabilitation therapies with the same old results.
 Addiction Recovery Centres mission statement is . . .
 “To help more people more of the time to break free from addictions through the implementation of proven established therapies and the development of new therapies based on new scientific researched methods.”